symfony/symfony-docs/frontend/encore/cdn.rst

 Using a CDN
 ===========

-Are you deploying to a CDN?
-That's awesome :) - and configuring Encore for that is easy.
-Once you've made sure that your built files are uploaded to the CDN, configure it in Encore:
+When deploying to a CDN, your uploaded built files need to be configured in Encore:

 .. code-block:: diff